Woahai321/list-sync/ReadMe.md

 - **Security Best Practices:** Please read scripts you find online before running them.
 - **API Credentials:** Always keep your API credentials secure.
-- **Rate Limiting:** Be mindful of Overseerr's rate limiting policies during imports.
+- **Rate Limiting:** Be mindful of provider's rate limiting policies during imports.
 - **Permissions:** Only import and manage media you have the rights to handle.

 ---